Shigeaki Sugeta

-Shigeaki Sugeta (Yamaguchi-Ken, born 2 June 1933) is a Japanese linguist.
+Shigeaki Sugeta (born 2 June 1933) is a Japanese linguist.
 Emeritus professor of General, Romance and Italian Linguistics at the University of Waseda, and now advisor to the Institute of Italian Studies of the same university, is the author of the first ever Sardinian-Japanese vocabulary.

 Biography

 Born in Yamaguchi-Ken, Shigeaki Sugeta graduated in Literature in 1957 from the Department of English Language and Literature at Waseda University in Tokyo, and again in Literature in 1959 in the Department of Glotology from the University of Tokyo.

 From 1962 to 1964 he was a scholarship holder of the Italian government at the University of Florence, where he attended Bruno Migliorini's lessons.
 In 1964, for the first time, he arrived in Sardinia and began studying the Sardinian language.
 During the years he travelled to Sardinia many other times, talking in fluent Sardinian with the locals.